 - We use personal information you provide to respond to your requests and to meet any contractual commitments to you.

-- When a contractual commitment exists, we will store and process your personal data as required by applicable swedish and european law (for accounting and other purposes).
+- When a contractual commitment exists, we will store and process your personal data as required by applicable Swedish and European law (including financial or business accounting, and other such purposes).